Table Of Contents

 Even if the backup interface comes out of standby mode, the router does not enable the backup interface unless the router receives the traffic specified for that backup interface.

-Table 4-1 shows the backup interfaces available for each Cisco 880 ISR, along with their port designations.
-Basic configurations for these interfaces are given in the "Configuring WAN Interfaces" section on page 3-7 of Chapter 3, "Basic Router Configuration."
+Table 6-1 shows the backup interfaces for Cisco 880 and Cisco 890 series ISRs, along with their port designations.
+Basic configurations for these interfaces are given in the "Configuring WAN Interfaces" section of Chapter 3 "Basic Router Configuration."

 Router Model Number